yokoffing/ChatGPT-Prompts/README.md

 :bulb: You may need to double the number of pages you need.
 ChatGPT seems to underestimate page counts.

->Write a `twelve` page `graduate`-level academic essay.
-Please add subheading for each section. `Do not write an introduction or conclusion.`
-> You must address the criteria below `by writing at least two paragraphs for each point`:
+> I want you to act as an essay writer.
+My first request is: "Formulate a thesis statement, and create a comprehensive and detailed essay that covers all the points in the outline provided `by writing at least two paragraph for section of the outline`:
 >1) The assumptions and implications of dialectical behavioral theory.
 Identify assumptions and contrast and compare to one other theory.
 What is the vision for a good/healthy life, for example: What is considered normal or abnormal?
 >2) As a licensed mental health counselor, what are methods within the theory that are to be applied during the helping process?
 How do people change in this theory?
 >3) How do relationships fit into this theory?
 These relationships include family members, friends, and the therapist.
 >4) What are considered opportunities to apply this theory?
 Argue for and analyze limitations: Provide examples of the approach both when working well and examples of what it is not appropriate.
 >5) What place in this theory is there for spirituality?
 >6) How does this theory address issues of social justice?
->7) Identify limitations or issues pertaining to cultural competencies with this theory.
+>7) Identify limitations or issues pertaining to cultural competencies with this theory. "

+> continue

 >Write a `one` paragraph **conclusion** of essay you've written.

+> The `conclusion` is a bit sloppy.
+Make it more professional and with more examples.

 >Write an **introduction** with a thesis statement for the essay you've written.
 It needs to be at least `140` words.

->Now let's focus on an **abstract**, like one you would see in a peer-review journal.
+>Now let's focus on an [abstract](https://writing.wisc.edu/handbook/assignments/writing-an-abstract-for-your-research-paper/), like one you would see in a peer-review journal.
 Remember: an abstract is different than an introduction.
-[An abstract is a short summary of a paper.
-An abstract serves multiple purposes: 1) an abstract lets readers get the gist/essence of your paper quickly; 2) an abstract prepares readers to follow the detailed information, analyses, and arguments in your paper; and 3) an abstract helps readers remember key points from your paper.](https://writing.wisc.edu/handbook/assignments/writing-an-abstract-for-your-research-paper/) Please write an abstract that is `one` paragraph and is at least `170` words in length.
+An abstract is a short summary of a paper.
+An abstract serves multiple purposes: 1) an abstract lets readers get the gist/essence of your paper quickly; 2) an abstract prepares readers to follow the detailed information, analyses, and arguments in your paper; and 3) an abstract helps readers remember key points from your paper.
+Please write an abstract that is `one` paragraph and is at least `170` words in length.
 Include a list of at least `4` keywords at the end.

 ## University Plagiarism Violation Help :laughing: